Blogs

 article / Silvia Goya

-Social trends such as veganism and "real fooding" have led to an increase in the worldwide production of avocado, a fruit valued for its healthy fat and vitamin content, which is a good accompaniment to a multitude of dishes.
-In the United States, moreover, the food tradition of millions of Hispanics - the avocado comes from a tree native to Central and South America(Persea americana) - has encouraged the consumption of a product that, like few others, marks the relations between the United States and Mexico.
+Social trends such as veganism or "real fooding" have increased the global production of avocados, a fruit valued for its healthy fat and vitamin content, which enlivens a multitude of dishes.
+In the United States, moreover, the food tradition of millions of Hispanics – the avocado is born from a tree native to Central and South America (Persea americana) – has encouraged the consumption of a product that, like few others, marks relations between the United States and Mexico.

 History of a veto

 Imports in tonnes.
-In 2018, imports of 1.04 million tonnes (87% from Mexico) [source: USDA].
+In 2018, imports of 1.04 million tonnes (87% from Mexico) [source: USDA]

 Imports in tonnes.
-In 2018, imports of 1.04 million tonnes (87% from Mexico) [source: USDA].
+In 2018, imports of 1.04 million tonnes (87% from Mexico) [source: USDA]

 Categories Global Affairs: North America EconomicsTrade and Technology Articles